 For all competitions, admission of personnel and their equipment to the media areas will be limited to those having the necessary accreditation and access passes.
-Priority access will be given to rights holders and the system of accreditation and access control must avoid possible abuse by non-rights holders.
+Priority access will be given to rights holders and the system of accreditation and access control must avoid possible abuse by non-rights holders dividual clauses thereof, create a major conflict of interest for the FIS, a member National Ski Association or its organiser, then this will be evaluated by the FIS Council.
+Full information will be provided so that the appropriate solution can be found.